jsaliba/twitter-connector/doc/sample.md

 In order to build and run this project you'll need:

-*  Have a Twitter account.
+*  A Twitter account.
-*  A retweet from a user you're following and a tweet with a mention.
+*  A re-tweet from a user you're following and a tweet with a mention.
 *  To download and install MuleStudio.
 *  Browser to make the requests and view the operations payloads.